Close by to Wexford Town

 Kayak around Hook Head

-Hook Head Peninsula is also the perfect spot for a sea adventure.
+While you're at Hook Head Peninsula, take your family adventure to the ocean.
 Hop in a kayak for a family-friendly mini tour with The Irish Experience and discover sea caves and hidden beaches around Baginbun Bay.

 Explore Wexford on a quad

-Plan a family fun day at Quadventure and experience the thrill of riding an off-road vehicle.
-Choose from a gentle child friendly spin around a field or an exciting cross country journey through a variety of landscapes.
+If you have a family filled with adrenaline junkies, plan a fun day at Quadventure for a thrilling ride on an off-road vehicle.
+Buckle up the kids and take them on a child-friendly spin around a field, or go on an exciting cross country journey through a variety of incredible landscapes.

 While you’re in the area…